-- Established a Global QEHS team to report more consistently and improve on the environmental activities throughout the subsidiaries - Optimised use of production derivatives for re-use or recycling - Initiated project on waste sorting in Malaysia for cardboard, plastic, pallets, metal and chemical waste
+- Established a Global QEHS team to report more consistently and improve on the environmental activities throughout the subsidiaries - Converted production waste from Denmark site to biogas (externally), which is used as renewable energy source - Optimised use of production derivatives for re-use or recycling - A reduction of 50% in water consumption in Malaysia (2018-2019) was obtained through optimisation of cleaning procedures and production planning - Initiated project on waste sorting in Malaysia for cardboard, plastic, pallets, metal and chemical waste

-- We aim to keep our use of raw materials and water to a minimum - 2% of Palsgaard's waste is externally reused or recycled.
-The remaining (98%) is combustible waste, which is externally used for energy or biogas generation.
-No waste from the Danish facility is for landfill - Environmental initiatives extend to our personnel in Mexico, too, training them in environmental issues so they bring know-how to their communities to create and strengthen a culture of caring for the environment
+- We aim to keep our use of raw materials and water to a minimum - Extending value creation of waste by focusing on waste sorting, reuse and fractions for energy generation - In Denmark, 5% of Palsgaard's waste is externally reused or recycled.
+The remaining (95%) is combustible waste, which is externally used for energy or biogas generation.
+Less than 1% is for landfill. - Environmental initiatives extend to Mexico, too, where the construction of the new factory is designed with focus on green solutions - Where water is a short resource we have focus on water usage and reuse where the opportunity is.

-- Difficulty in defining waste globally in all of our sites due to differences in national legislation, making reporting and data collation across departments challenging - Chemical waste at Palsgaard originates in small quantities from plant maintenance and our control and quality laboratories' use of analytical chemicals - Process waste water contains remnants of oil, fat, protein, phosphorus and nitrogen - Our production waste is very limited and mostly comprises of derivatives and packaging material
+- Difficulty in defining waste globally in all of our sites due to differences in national legislation, making reporting and data collation across departments challenging - Chemical waste at Palsgaard originates in small quantities from plant maintenance and our control and quality laboratories' use of analytical chemicals - Process waste water contains remnants of oil, fat, protein, phosphorus and nitrogen - Increased production volume can affect the water consumption despite optimizations in production flow and processes

-- Palsgaard works actively to recycle as much waste as possible via sorting - Hazardous waste is removed by licensed waste management companies to ensure it is handled in an efficient and safe manner - Where possible, we discharge all production waste according to its waste hierarchy - using it for alternative energy production - Our pre-treatment plant removes the majority of product remnants from process waste water before release into the municipal water treatment plant - Reduce water consumption and waste water via cooling water recycling systems, optimising cleaning procedures, producing larger batches, reducing water consumption in vacuum pumps, automatic closure valves and more - All inbound packaging is sorted for recycling in Denmark and transport pallets are sold for re-use - In Denmark, all packaging cartons are Forest Stewardship Council (FSC®)-certified and labelled as such, while many bags are FSC®-certified - In Mexico, we have reduced electricity and water consumption, ensured proper handling of gas emissions and optimised disposal of water and solid waste - Production employees are trained in cleaning procedures according to food safety standards
+- Palsgaard works actively to recycle as much waste as possible via sorting - Hazardous waste is removed by licensed waste management companies to ensure it is handled in an efficient and safe manner - Where possible, we discharge all production waste according to its waste hierarchy using it for alternative energy production - Our pre-treatment plant removes the majority of product remnants from process waste water before release into the municipal water treatment plant - Reduce water consumption and waste water via cooling water recycling systems, optimising cleaning procedures, producing larger batches, reducing water consumption in vacuum pumps, automatic closure valves and more - All inbound packaging is sorted for recycling in Denmark and transport pallets are sold for re-use - In Denmark, all packaging cartons are Forest Stewardship Council (FSC[®])-certified and labelled as such, while many bags are FSC[®]-certified